Documentation-api/Google-bigquery-api/website/google/docs/services/cloudsupport/cases/index.md

     <td><CopyableCode code="exec" /></td>
     <td></td>
     <td><a href="#parameter-query"><code>query</code></a>, <a href="#parameter-pageSize"><code>pageSize</code></a>, <a href="#parameter-pageToken"><code>pageToken</code></a></td>
     <td>Retrieve valid classifications to use when creating a support case.
 Classifications are hierarchical.
-Each classification is a string containing all levels of the hierarchy separated by `" &gt; "`.
-For example, `"Technical Issue &gt; Compute &gt; Compute Engine"`.
+Each classification is a string containing all levels of the hierarchy separated by `" > "`.
+For example, `"Technical Issue > Compute > Compute Engine"`.
 Classification IDs returned by this endpoint are valid for at least six months.
 When a classification is deactivated, this endpoint immediately stops returning it.
 After six months, `case.create` requests using the classification will fail.
 EXAMPLES: cURL: ```shell curl \ --header "Authorization: Bearer $(gcloud auth print-access-token)" \ 'https://cloudsupport.googleapis.com/v2/caseClassifications:search?query=display_name:"*Compute%20Engine*"' ``` Python: ```python import googleapiclient.discovery supportApiService = googleapiclient.discovery.build( serviceName="cloudsupport", version="v2", discoveryServiceUrl=f"https://cloudsupport.googleapis.com/$discovery/rest?version=v2", ) request = supportApiService.caseClassifications().search( query='display_name:"*Compute Engine*"' ) print(request.execute()) ```</td>
 </tr>
 </tbody>
 </table>